security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

 # Part 1.
 MSFVenom with fake AdobeUpdate.exe

 In this section, you’ll use `msfvenom` to perform a client-side attack.
-Your goal is to (1) create a malicious executable file and (2) host it on a web server.
+Your goal is to:

+1. Create a malicious executable file containing a payload
+2. Host it on a web server disguised as an Adobe Update file.

-Following this, you will play the role of the victim using the Windows VM, and you will (3) download and (4) run the payload, leading to the Windows VM being exploited.
+Following this, you will play the role of the victim using the Windows VM.
+You will:

+1. Download the malicious file
+2. Run the file, leading to the Windows VM being exploited.

-1. Log in to Kali.
-Start up the Windows virtual machine.
+To start, log in to Kali, and start up the Windows virtual machine.

 ## Play the attacker